-The executive director of the MGCB would be responsible for the enforcement and supervision of the administration of Article 2 and would have to employ personnel as necessary to implement the article.
+The executive director of MGCB is responsible for the enforcement and supervision of the administration of Article 2 and has to employ personnel as necessary to implement the article.

-If a licensee or an officer, director, agent, member, or employee of the licensee violated Article 2 or a rule promulgated under it, the executive director could deny, suspend, summarily suspend, or revoke any license issued under Article 2.
-The executive director could summarily suspend a license for a period of not more than 60 days pending prosecution, investigation, or public hearing.
-A proceeding to suspend or revoke a license would be a contested case and would have to be conducted in accordance with the Administrative Procedures Act.
+If a licensee or an officer, director, agent, member, or employee of the licensee violates Article 2 or a rule promulgated under it, the executive director can deny, suspend, summarily suspend, or revoke any license issued under Article 2.
+The executive director can summarily suspend a license for a period of not more than 60 days pending prosecution, investigation, or public hearing.
+A proceeding to suspend or revoke a license is a contested case and must be conducted in accordance with the Administrative Procedures Act.

-Upon petition of the executive director and after a hearing, the circuit court could issue subpoenas to compel the attendance of witnesses and the production of documents, papers, books, records, and other evidence before it in a matter over which the executive director has jurisdiction, control, or supervision under Article 2.
-If a person subpoenaed to attend any such proceeding or hearing failed to obey the command of the subpoena without reasonable cause, or if a person in attendance in any such proceeding or hearing refused, without lawful cause, to be examined or to answer a legal or pertinent question or to exhibit a book, account, record, or other document when ordered to do so by the court, the person could be punished as being in contempt of the court.
+Upon petition of the executive director and after a hearing, the circuit court may issue subpoenas to compel the attendance of witnesses and the production of documents, papers, books, records, and other evidence before it in a matter over which the executive director has jurisdiction, control, or supervision under Article 2.
+If a person subpoenaed to attend any such proceeding or hearing fails to obey the command of the subpoena without reasonable cause, or if a person in attendance in any such proceeding or hearing refuses, without lawful cause, to be examined or to answer a legal or pertinent question or to exhibit a book, account, record, or other document when ordered to do so by the court, the person may be punished as being in contempt of the court.

-The executive director would be required to report annually to the governor and the legislature about the operation of events licensed under Article 2, abuses the executive director may have encountered, and recommendations for changes to the act.
+The executive director must report annually to the governor and the legislature about the operation of events licensed under Article 2, abuses the executive director may have encountered, and recommendations for changes to the act.